Postgraduate Course: Soil Science Concepts and Application (PGGE11180)

 |Summary||A soil scientist requires the ability to collect and interpret information on soil physics, biology and chemistry to allow soil preservation and maintenance of soil health.
 As such, the Soil Science Concepts and Applications module will provide students with a theoretical insight into soil science by looking at the biological, chemical and physical methods of analysis available to scientists, consultants and land managers.
 This theoretical delivery will be supported by both laboratory and field based practical┐s that allow the students to gain hands on experience in a range of methods, analysis and interpretation.

-b.
+c.
 Soil classification systems and the major soil orders of the world

-c.
+d.
 The future of soil science

 a.
-Sampling strategies and feasibility
+Strategies and feasibility

 b.
 Qualitative and quantitative determinations